truenas/documentation/content/CORE/CORETutorials/Storage/Pools/StorageEncryption.md

 {{< expand "Method 1: Construct JSON Manifest" >}}
 1. Replicate every encrypted dataset you want to replicate with properties.
 2. Export key for every child dataset which has a unique key.
-3. Xonstruct a proper json with *poolname*/*datasetname* of the destination system and key from the source system for each child dataset.
+3. Construct a proper json for each child dataset with *poolname*/*datasetname* of the destination system and key from the source system.
 For example:
    `{"tank/share01": "57112db4be777d93fa7b76138a68b790d46d6858569bf9d13e32eb9fda72146b"}`
 5. Save this file with the extension <file>.json<file>.
 6. Unlock the dataset(s) on the remote system using properly constructed <file>json<file> files.